Joe Greene: Coca-Cola commercial

 Greene appeared in a famous commercial for Coca-Cola that debuted on October 1, 1979, and was aired during Super Bowl XIV on January 20, 1980.
 The ad won a Clio Award in 1980 for being one of the best commercials of 1979.
 It is widely considered to be one of the best television commercials of all time.
 The commercial helped shift the public's perception of Greene as hostile and unapproachable, to a soft-hearted "nice guy".

 Other roles

-While most well known for the Coca-Cola commercial, Greene has acted in other roles.
+While most well known for the Coca-Cola commercial, Greene has performed in other roles.
 One of his first acting roles was in The Black Six, a blaxploitation film starring other NFL players including fellow Hall of Famers Lem Barney, Willie Lanier, and Carl Eller.
 Greene also played himself in the movie ...All The Marbles, a TV movie on teammate Rocky Bleier, titled Fighting Back: The Rocky Bleier Story, and in Smokey and the Bandit II, in which he was ordered to "tackle that car" by Terry Bradshaw when Sheriff Buford T. Justice, played by Jackie Gleason, was in pursuit of Burt Reynolds' "Bandit".
 Greene then went and "tackled" Justice's patrol car, turning it completely over.